MVA has operated a Befriending Programme for well over a year now.

 - An individual wishing to refer themselves to the befriending scheme

-Download Referral Forms And Guidance NotesThe referral form is split into two documents
+Download Referral Form And Guidance NotesThe referral form can be downloaded from here.

 Volunteer as a Befriender